kywertheim/NLP_AttentionModels/README.md

 2. C4_W2_Assignment.ipynb: This notebook records the steps taken to build a text summariser.
 The model is a transformer decoder using the masked self-attention (autoregressive or causal attention) mechanism.

 3. C4_W3_Assignment.ipynb: This notebook records the steps taken to build a question answering system.
 The model is a transformer encoder (BERT).

+4. C4_W4_Assignment.ipynb: This notebook records the steps taken to build a chatbot.
+The model is a reformer: a transformer decoder enhanced by reversible layers and locality sensitive hashing.